-As one of Texas' premier corporate restructuring attorneys and strategists, Hendershot, Cannon, Martin & Hisey, P.C. has helped countless businesses assess their situations and choose the strongest option for their future.
-We regularly represent some of the most sophisticated clients in Texas, so we know this terrain and what strategies most effectively safeguard our clients' interests when they face the possibility of dissolution because of disputes, disagreements, and other challenges.
+As one of Houston's premier corporate restructuring law firms, Hendershot, Cannon, Martin & Hisey, P.C. has helped countless businesses assess their situations and choose the strongest option for their future.
+We regularly represent some of the most sophisticated clients in Houston and throughout Texas, so we know this terrain and what strategies most effectively safeguard our clients' interests when they face the possibility of dissolution because of disputes, disagreements, and other challenges.

 The fact is that partnership and shareholder disputes happen.
 These disputes range from conflict that arises from personality differences to theft of intellectual property.